sinofseven/case-converter/README.md

-# Case Converter
+# Luciferous Case Converter

-Case Converter is a CLI tool built in Rust that transforms text between different case styles such as snake_case, camelCase, PascalCase, and more.
+Luciferous Case Converter is a CLI tool built in Rust that transforms text between different case styles such as snake_case, camelCase, PascalCase, and more.

 ## Features